rumpkernel/buildrump.sh/README.md

 =========================

-Building from source may be necessary of there are no binary packages for your systems, or if you wish to source level modifications to the rump kernel components.
+Building from source may be necessary of there are no binary packages for your systems, or if you wish to make source level modifications to the rump kernel components.

 Build dependencies